junesirius/junesirius.github.io/_posts/Supernatural/2024-09-23-SPN-French-mistake-corrected.md

 This is exactly what those prayer-slash-curses are, distress calls.

-"Cass, you son of a bitch," Jensen thinks loudly, "Misha died for your bullshitting great cause and grand plan.
+"Castiel, you son of a bitch," Jensen thinks loudly, "Misha died for your bullshitting great cause and grand plan.
 The least you can do is to pop in and bring him back.
 Don't say this world isn't yours so you don't care.
 Don't be a dick.
 Please!
 I'm begging you!"

 His heart always bleeds hard at those moments, as if he has to watch Misha bleed out from the stabbing wound in front of him all over again.
 And again.
 And again.

 Jensen figures if the angels can come and go once, there is no reason why they can't do it twice.
-But none of them come back again, not Cass, not any of the other douchebag angels.
+But none of them come back again, not Castiel, not any of the other douchebag angels.

 It would have been a good thing in any other circumstances, but not when he really, really needed to get on hold of one of them.

-Jensen also considers the possibility that Cass may be dead in the other world.
+Jensen also considers the possibility that Castiel may be dead in the other world.
 That could explain why he can't come by.
-But Sera writes Cass back to the show, so if it means anything, he has to believe Cass is still there, and maybe, just maybe, there is the tiniest chance his soul-phone signal could reach that far.
+But Sera writes him back to the show, so if it means anything, he has to believe the angel to blame is still there, and maybe, just maybe, there is the tiniest chance his soul-phone signal could reach that far.

-For that tiniest possibility, he even endures watching the new guy acting as Cass's new vessel, playing the role and saying the lines that should have been Misha's.
+For that tiniest possibility, he even endures watching the new guy acting as Castiel's new vessel, playing the role and saying the lines that should have been Misha's.
 Everything is just so wrong.

 <br>